lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Breadcrumbs/README.md

 ## BreadcrumbsItem

-Use the `BreadcrumbsItem` component for the ordered list as the component's children instead of passing the breadcrumb items array via props:
+Use the `BreadcrumbsItem` component for the ordered list as the component’s children instead of passing the breadcrumb items array via props:

 ```twig
 <Breadcrumbs>